zio/zio-constraintless/README.md

 Allows you to build programs as mere descriptions with maximum polymorphism, maximum modularity, zero abstraction leakage, and zero usnafe/safe casting.

-It is **a Scala take on below Haskell paper, on parametrising the program with logical constraints at every node, without compromising modularity**
+It is **a Scala take on the following paper in Haskell, on parametrising the program with logical constraints at every node, without compromising modularity**

 http://www.doc.ic.ac.uk/~wlj05/files/Deconstraining.pdf